 V. Priorities in the Scheduling of Space

 - The University intends that Affiliated Groups shall have priority in the use of University facilities, but will permit use of certain facilities by Non-Affiliated Groups.
 Affiliated Groups' heaviest demand for facilities use is during the Academic Term, and an Affiliated Group's need for space may be identified on short notice.
-The University has thus adopted the following rule to establish priority for use of facilities between Affiliated and Non-Affiliated Groups:

 - May request space up to five years in advance for requested dates that fall during periods other than the Academic Term; and

 - Must follow University use regulations and policies specific to certain special use facilities including, but not limited to, athletic and recreational facilities, Cone University Center, Barnhardt Student Activity Center, Popp-Martin Student Union, or dining facilities.